-COMPASS DISPLAY
+Type A COMPASS DISPLAY

-Push the O or -N- button for about 1 second when the ignition switch is placed in the ON position to togale the outside temperature and compass direction display (1) on or off.
+Push the \circ or \circ button for about 1 second when the ignition switch is placed in the ON position to toggle the compass direction display \circ on or off.
 The display will indicate the direction that the vehicle is heading.

-N: North

-E: East S: South
+N: North E: East S: South W: West

-W: West